 Capturing glamour and everyday life

-Taking inspiration from Hollywood film and fashion, Piccot borrowed the poses, accessories, lighting and locations from the glamorous photographic stills of the era still celebrated to this day.
+Taking inspiration from Hollywood film and fashion, Piccot copied the poses, accessories, lighting and settings found in the glamorous photographic stills of that era.

 Enduring legacy on film and glass